Eco Community

 ---|---|

-1 This is the number of persons who took Basic Environmental Training during the period it was offered (July 2023 to March 2024).
-ISO 14001 figures show the number of certified person as of the end of March 2024.
+1 This is the number of persons who took Basic Environmental Training during the period it was offered (July 2024 to March 2025).

 Development of local and social environmental human resources